Chart Color Schemes

 Capel is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Capel's dwelling structure, as per the latest Census, consisted of 93.7% houses and 6.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+Capel's dwelling structure, as per the latest Census, consisted of 93.7% houses and 6.3% other dwellings (including semi-detached properties, apartments, and 'other' dwellings).
 This compares to Non-Metro WA's figures of 88.1% houses and 11.8% other dwellings.
-Home ownership in Capel stood at 31.5%, with mortgaged dwellings at 48.9% and rented ones at 19.6%.
+Home ownership in Capel stood at 31.5%, with mortgaged dwellings accounting for 48.9% and rented dwellings making up 19.6%.
 The median monthly mortgage repayment was $1,498, lower than Non-Metro WA's average of $1,616.
-The median weekly rent in Capel was $320, higher than Non-Metro WA's figure of $300.
-Nationally, Capel's mortgage repayments were significantly lower than the Australian average of $1,863, recorded on 12th June 2021, while rents were substantially below the national figure of $375, as of the same date.
+The median weekly rent in Capel was recorded at $320, compared to Non-Metro WA's figure of $300.
+Nationally, Capel's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing